apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 creating a create inconsistency.
 The S3A client library does perform such a check, on `create()` and `rename()` to check the state of the destination path, and so, whether the operation is permitted.
-1. multi-object renames are sequential or parallel single object COPY+DELETE operations: non atomic, `O(data)` and, on failure, can leave the filesystem in an unknown state.
+1. Multi-object renames are sequential or parallel single object COPY+DELETE operations: non atomic, `O(data)` and, on failure, can leave the filesystem in an unknown state.
 1. There is a PUT operation, capable of uploading 5GB of data in one HTTP request.